MrNico96/futurice-cc/README.md

 # Endpoints
-The REST API to the example app is described below.
+The REST API to calculus-app is described below.

 ## Get result for a calculation